dnebdal/teamplayManifest-common/README.md

 - Created at UNIX timestamp `1712753272` (2024-04-10 12:47:52 GMT)

 If everything goes well, the results should appear in a file called something like `RES.OUS-Patient-0001.EOT.OUS0001.1712753400.zip` some time later.

+# Other tools
+## jq
+While the R and Python packages should cover most uses, it is also possible to work with the manifest files with any JSON aware tool.
+For instance, [jq](https://jqlang.github.io/jq/) makes it reasonably easy to query JSON files from the command line.
+To extract the requestedPerformer from a manifest, this works fine:

+`jq '.requestedPerformer[0].reference.reference' MANIFEST.json`

+# HL7 validator
+The HL7 organisation maintains a [command line validator](https://github.com/hapifhir/org.hl7.fhir.core), in addition to the web version.
+It can be downloaded directly from [here](https://github.com/hapifhir/org.hl7.fhir.core/releases/latest/download/validator_cli.jar) (Java JAR file), and run with `java -jar validator_cli.jar MANIFEST.json`.